simplifyd-examples/vuejs-game/README.md

-# Simple & fun game written in VueJS
+# Example Frontend Web App written in VueJS

 This repo can be used as a starting point to deploy VueJS frontend applications on Simplifyd.